Lists and uses of different kinds of dental membranes

 Puros Pericardium by Zimmer – allograft

 BioXclude by Snoasis – allograft amnion and chorion tissue.
 This membrane can tolerate some exposure and has growth factors.
-If there is some exposure needs a collagen membrane underneath.
+If doing GBR then need collagen under it if there is some exposure.
+For basic socket preservation can have exposure like this video.
 It is great for socket grafting and sinus perforations.

 CopiOs by Zimmer – bovine pericardium